GAIA-Inova/decomposite-collections/README.md

 ### Step 2 - Creating the datasets

-Once we have the spreadsheet with all the bounding box information the next step is to crop the artworks to extract the images we want to use to train the GAN model.
+Once we have the spreadsheet with all the bounding boxes' information, the next step was to crop the artworks to extract the images we want to use to train the GAN model.
-In order to do that, there are a few Python scripts under the [`src` directory](src).
+In order to do that, we used a few Python scripts that are placed under the [`src` directory](src).

 #### Structure